MicrosoftDocs/dynamics365-guidance/guidance/fasttrack/implementation-workshops.md

 ---
-title: Overview for implementation workshops to provide guidance for solutions
+title: Overview for implementation workshops to provide guidance
 description: Implementation workshops provide timely guidance across the functional, technical, and implementation aspects of the solution. ms.author: jedinh ms.date: 05/19/2021